 You literally get off the plane, get in line for the bus, and your vacation is ON!
 No waiting for luggage at baggage claim or hauling it around the airport.
 The Magical Express is fun as it gives Disney information via a video and cast members are available to answer any questions about your trip.

 It really is true.
-When you are staying at a Disney Hotel and you walk in for the first time and they greet you with “welcome home”, it makes our Dad cry.
+When you are staying at a Disney Hotel and you walk in for the first time and they greet you with “welcome home,” it makes our Dad cry.
 It truly does give you a magical feeling like no other.
 It feels like you are in a dream world from that point on.
 Little Mickeys are hidden all over in the carpet, wall decor, food, and amenities.
+There really is nothing quite like stepping into your Disney hotel and being completely immersed in the Disney magic until the moment you have to go home.

-3. Free shuttle service to all the parks via bus or monorail.
+3. Free shuttle service to all the parks via bus, Skyliner or monorail.

-Disney has free bus and monorail transportation from each of their resorts to every park and also other resorts.
+Disney has free bus, skyliner, and monorail transportation from each of their resorts to every park and also all the other resorts.
+This makes getting from your hotel to anywhere on the Disney property free and easy.
+It isn’t always the fastest, but it is always available and costs you nothing.

 4. Early Fastpass+ bookings